AliDousa/phim/USER_GUIDE.md

 To upload a new dataset, navigate to the Datasets section and click "Upload New Dataset."
 Select your data file and provide descriptive metadata including a meaningful name, detailed description, data type classification, and source information.
 This metadata helps organize your datasets and enables better collaboration with team members.

-The platform automatically validates uploaded data, checking for common issues like missing values, inconsistent date formats, or unexpected data types.
-Validation results appear immediately, highlighting any issues that need attention before the dataset can be used in simulations.
+The platform performs an initial validation on your file to check for correct format (CSV, JSON, XLSX) and size.
+After you confirm the upload and map your columns, the platform processes and validates the data content in the background.
+You can monitor the validation status in the Datasets list.

 ### Data Validation and Quality

-The validation process examines data structure, completeness, and consistency.
+The background validation process examines data structure, completeness, and consistency.
 For time-series data, the system checks for chronological ordering, identifies gaps in the timeline, and flags unusual patterns that might indicate data quality issues.
 Spatial data validation ensures location identifiers are consistent and recognizable.

 When validation issues are detected, the platform provides specific guidance for resolution.
 Common issues include inconsistent date formats, missing geographic identifiers, or outlier values that may represent data entry errors.
 The platform suggests corrections while preserving your original data integrity.